 6.1.1 Introduction

-In stage 2 specifications a scope construct is often for selecting multiple managed object instances.
-The scope construct, together with a so called base managed object instance, selects the object instances (of the name-containment tree) name-contained below and including the base object instance.
+In stage 2 specifications a scope construct is often used for selecting multiple managed object instances.
+The scope construct, together with a so called base managed object instance, selects a set of object instances from the name-containment tree starting at the document root.
+This set contains some or all object instances name-contained by the base object instance.
+It may contain the base object itself.

 In operations, the base object instance and the scope construct are specified as an input parameter.
 In NRM control fragments, the base object instance is the object instance that name-contains the control object instance of the NRM control fragment, and the scope construct is an attribute of the control object instance.